-Please make sure you get there in time to get changed and ready to meet on the poolside by 9pm.
 The cost is £4 for members, £8 for non-members.
-You pay us at the end of the evening – not the centre on the way in.
-The lockers in the changing room take a 20p or £1 piece (but give it back later).
+You pay us at the end of the evening – not the centre on the way in

 We usually end the session with a 20 minute “canoe polo” game, which provides a great opportunity for everyone, no matter how good or bad your paddling skills, to get stuck in and fling a ball around!
 We don’t take this too seriously, the emphasis is on fun, and it’s a great way of improving your paddling.

-We usually find a few minutes to chat in ‘The Porchester’ pub nearby afterwards where we discuss upcoming weekend trips etc.
+We usually find a few minutes to chat in a pub nearby afterwards where we discuss upcoming weekend trips etc.